How to get fruit trees into production sooner

 Peach leaf curl disease

-Did your peach, nectarine or apricot look odd with reddened, screwed up, puckered leaves?.
+Did your peach, nectarine, apricot or almond look odd with reddened, screwed up, puckered leaves?.
 Or no crop or very little?
 That’s most likely the result of the fungal disease “peach leaf curl” and frost damage.
-It can be avoided by covering your peach tree or your apricot tree with a double layer of garden fleece from late January until the middle of May, every year.
+It can be avoided by covering your peach tree (or your apricot, nectarine or almond) with a double layer of garden fleece from late January until the middle of May, every year.

 Peach leaf curl disease is caused by a fungus, Taphrina deformans.
-It will attack the tree species of peach, nectarine and apricot.
+It will attack the tree species of peach, nectarine, apricot and almond.
 The symptoms are the development of large reddish blisters on the leaves.
 The tree is weakened as photosynthesis by the leaves is seriously affected.
-Eventually the tree is starved to death as it is no longer able to make the carbohydrates it need, through photosynthesis.
+Eventually the tree is starved to death as it is no longer able to make the carbohydrates it needs, through photosynthesis.
 Leaves tend to fall prematurely and growth comes to a complete standstill.

 The fungus attacks the tree from late January until the middle of May.
 After May the fungus is no longer producing spores and therefore cannot cause new infections.